UWAMEGFisheries/UWAMEGFisheries.github.io/_posts/phd-students/0007-01-01-bornt-katrina.md

 I’ve spent most of my life in WA, growing up on a farm north of Perth after moving there as a child from the US.
 I studied marine science at UWA and spent my Honours year in 2013 looking into the response targeted fish species have to long-term protection from fishing at the Abrolhos.
 I have since been working as a secondary school teacher and started a PhD in 2021 that combines my interests of fisheries science and plastic pollution.

 # Supervisors
-[Dr. Tim Langlois](https://uwamegfisheries.github.io/researchers/tim-langlois/ "Tim Langlois"), Dr. Renae Hovey, Dr Simon de Lestand, Dr Jason Howe, Dr Kathryn Linge
+[Dr. Tim Langlois](https://uwamegfisheries.github.io/researchers/tim-langlois/ "Tim Langlois"), Dr. Renae Hovey, Dr Simon de Lestang, Dr Jason Howe, Dr Kathryn Linge

 ## Contact
 <img src='/images/icons/building-regular.svg' width="15px"> Indian Ocean Marine Research Centre <br>